thiebes/DICE/README.md

 It is possible to take advantage of parallel processing with this program.
 To do so, select `1` for this parameter.

 ### Units
-Provide the units that apply to all length and time parameter values.
-For example, `'micrometers'` and `'nanoseconds'`. **Important!** The units you enter here for length and time will be applied to all parameters that represent physical quantities of length and/or time, respectively.
+Provide the length and time units that apply to all length and time parameter values.
+For example, `'micrometers'` and `'nanoseconds'`. **Important!** The units you enter here for length and time will be applied to ***all parameters*** that represent physical quantities of length and/or time, respectively.
+Therefore, ensure that the magnitudes you enter for all parameters are appropriately scaled to match your specified units.

 ### Number of simulation iterations
 Provide a number of simulations to run for each set of parameters.